AKRJAV/London-Fire-Brigade-Incidents-Report-Time-Series-Analysis---Power-BI-Dashboard/README.md

 # London Fire Brigade Incidents Report (Time-Series-Analysis) - PowerBI Dashboard

 This repository contains a time series analysis of the London Fire Brigade incidents report using Power BI.
-The project involves analyzing incident trends across different years, boroughs, and types of services provided by the fire brigade, such as false alarms, fires, and special services.
+The analysis explores trends in fire brigade incidents, including false alarms, fires, and special services, across various years, hours, and boroughs in London.

 Project Overview
-The analysis focuses on the following aspects:
+The Power BI dashboard analyzes incidents handled by the London Fire Brigade, offering insights into:

-Year-wise count of incidents by calling hour.
+Total Incidents: Overview of the total number of incidents recorded during the analyzed period.
-Year-wise and group-wise incident trends (fire, false alarms, and special services).
+Incident Types: Categorization of incidents into False Alarms, Fires, and Special Services.
-Borough-wise distribution of incidents in London.
+Time Trends: Patterns based on the hour of the call and year of occurrence.
-Types of special services attended by the fire brigade.
+Geographic Distribution: Borough-wise analysis of incidents across London.
-The results are presented in a Power BI dashboard, showcasing key metrics and visualizations.
+Special Services Breakdown: Common types of special services provided by the fire brigade.

 Dashboard Preview
 Below is a preview of the Power BI dashboard developed for this analysis: